Playbook

 Plan medical and mobility response

-Basic contact paths, nearest hospital awareness, and guide judgement should be part of planning.
+Basic contact paths, nearest hospital awareness, and guide judgment should be part of planning.

 Related planning pages